 Suggestion: At the end of each page, provide at least one link to suggest what the user reads next.
 The goal is to let the user drive and continue exploring by following links.
 Think of a menu a last resort that is always available when the user wants to pursue a new line of enquiry.

 Take care to use the words and phrases for concepts consistently.
-Maintain the LLIR style guide and referring to frequently.
+Maintain the LLIR style guide and refer to it frequently.
 For example, if the standard phrases are Course Registration Form and Waitlist Application Form, never say “register for the waitlist”.